-Dealing with the aftermath of any disaster that has directly affected your property can be a traumatic situation filled with uncertainty and stress.
-Paul Davis provides the following tips and information that can help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has directly affected your home can be stressful and often, traumatic.
+Paul Davis provides the following tips and information that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (714) 745-4023

-- Obviously, it is always important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your relatives and friends to let them know you are all safe.
+- Obviously, it is always important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to assure them that you are safe.

-- Keep a listing of any and all household goods or personal belongings that you have thrown out and receipts for any expenses you incur while protecting your home.
+- Keep a listing of any and all household personal belongings or goods that you have thrown out and receipts for any expenses you incur while protecting your home.

 Water Damage Tips

-- Be Safe: A water event can present several possible safety hazards to residents.
+- Be Safe: A water event can present a lot of potential safety hazards to residents.
 The potential for electric shock and slips and falls are real.
-Remember, items soaked with water can be very heavy.
-Only handle tasks that can be done safely.
+Also, items soaked with water can be very heavy.
+Only complete tasks that can be done safely.

-- Electrical: Be sure to turn off all power to affected rooms of the property.
-Never operate your television or other electrical appliances while you are standing on wet carpets or floors.
+- Electrical: Turn off all power to affected rooms of the home.
+Never operate the TV or other electrical appliances while standing on wet floors or carpets.

-- Air Conditioning: Turn your air conditioner on to assist with drying during the summer or in humid areas of the country.
+- Air Conditioning: Turn the air conditioner on to aid in drying in summertime or in humid areas of the country.

-- Clothing/Fabrics: Transfer wet items to dry areas.
-Don’t let draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transport wet items to a dry place.
+Don’t let draperies to remain in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap beneath the legs of bigger furniture.
-Wipe any residual water off of the furniture.
+- Furniture: Move lighter pieces away from the carpet.
+Place plastic bags or plastic wrap under the legs of larger furniture.
+Wipe any extra water off of the furniture.

 Fire Damage Tips

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the scene completely safe.
-Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are real.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the scene completely safe.
+Even when the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water that was used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are real.
 Only perform tasks that can be done safely.

-- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can lead to extra damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a short period of time, entry by a person can create extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Don’t any stereo, TV or other electrical appliances until they have been checked by a technician.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

 - Carpets: Avoid walking on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Doors: Shut all doors in affected rooms to contain smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to confine smoke odors as much as possible.

-- Food Items: Don’t consume food items exposed to smoke or canned products that have been subjected to excessive heat.
+- Food Items: Do not consume food exposed to smoke or canned goods that have been exposed to excessive heat.

-- Pets: Transport any and all pets to a clean environment until your property has been restored and cleaned.
+- Pets: Move any pets to a clean environment until your home has been completely restored and cleaned.